-In this article, we show how to Create a Vector, How to Access and manipulate the Vector Elements, Performing Arithmetic Operations on vectors in R with example.
+In this article, we show how to Create a Vector in R, How to Access and manipulate the Elements.
+Next, Performing Arithmetic Operations on vectors.

 Create a Vector in R